 What is construction engineering?
-Construction engineers plan and manage the execution of designs for infrastructure projects.
+Construction engineers are masterminds who plan and oversee the execution of infrastructure projects.

-- What’s the difference between construction engineering and civil engineering?
+- What sets construction engineering apart from civil engineering?

-- What are the realities of construction engineering work?
+- What are the gritty realities of working in construction engineering?

 What’s the difference between construction engineering and civil engineering?